amhndu/TwoCars/README.md

 ================

 A clone of the 2 Cars game in C++14/SFML

-Aim: Control two cars while avoiding all Triangles and taking all Circles
+TwoCars is a simple 2D endless runner where you simultaneously control two cars while taking all the circles and avoiding all triangles to keep running.
+How much can you score ?

 Keybindings: Z/M to change lane of the left/right car